Skip to content

 It is bordered by steep, terraced slopes with different peaks of 2800 meters or higher.
 The three most important places along the lake are Gisenyi (also referred to as Rubavu), Kibuye (also referred to as the new name Karongi), and Cyangugu (also known as Rusizi).

 Gisenyi is located in the extreme north and is a great city built on several hills.
-On the banks of the lake are a number of resorts and trendy bars, including the internationally famous Lake Kivu Serena Hotel.
-Gisenyi is the most crowded place and especially at weekends very popular.
+On the banks of the lake are several resorts and trendy bars, including the internationally famous Lake Kivu Serena Hotel.
+Gisenyi is the most crowded place, and especially at weekends, very popular.

-Gisenyi is the closest to Volcanoes National Park by less than an hour’s drive and its 2.5 hours drive from Kigali.
+Gisenyi is the closest to Volcanoes National Park by less than an hour’s drive, and it’s a 2.5-hour drive from Kigali.
 This makes it easy to combine Lake Kivu with gorilla tracking.

 Cyangugu (Rusizi) is an old frontier town near the Democratic Republic of Congo and has no significant hotels of any standard.
-It is at the southern end of the Lake close to Nyungwe Forest by 45 minutes drive.
+It is at the southern end of the Lake, close to Nyungwe Forest by 45 45-minute drive.
 The places are approximately a 3-4 hour drive from each other.

 Top Things to Do at Lake Kivu